micropython-IMU/micropython-fusion/README.md

 it).
 No amount of digital filtering will remove it because it is likely to contain frequencies above the sampling rate of the sensor: these will be aliased down into the filter passband and affect the results.
-It's normally neccessary to isolate the sensor with a mechanical filter, typically a mass supported on very soft rubber mounts.
+It's normally necessary to isolate the sensor with a mechanical filter, typically a mass supported on very soft rubber mounts.

 If using a magnetometer consider the fact that the Earth's magnetic field is